TyModdingWiki/tymoddingwiki.github.io/docs/index.md

 [Ty 1 Getting Started](Ty1/index.md)<br />
 [Ty 2 Getting Started](Ty2/index.md)

-To get started with Kana's TygerFramework Plugin loader you can follow the getting started guide here:<br />
+To get started with developing plugins for TygerFramework you can follow the getting started guide here:<br />
 [TygerFramework Getting Started](TygerFramework/index.md)

 You can also navigate through the tabs or use the search bar to find what you need, the wiki is still a work in progress and more is being added as it gets discovered.
 If you have any questions about anything Ty modding related feel free to join the [Ty modding discord](https://discord.gg/g8kHTR42Cc){:target="_blank"}